Sustainability Makes Sense

 When we wanted to reduce our garbage expense, we looked into our dumpsters.
 We discovered large volumes of plastic wrap and cardboard generated from our warehouse operations.
 We separated those two items from our waste, created a recycling program, and reduced our daily garbage pickup to three times a week.
 When we wanted to reduce our power bill, we asked our local power supplier to assess our operations.
 With their help, we installed automatic doors on our coolers and freezer and occupancy sensors for our lights throughout our warehouse.
 We also discovered we could heat our warehouse by reclaiming the heat produced from our freezer and cooler condensers.

-In 2012, we created the Planet to Plate Environmental Stewardship Program with the main focus to conserve our natural resources, energy, and water usage while also reducing our waste in our facilities and our fleet.
+In 2012, we created the Planet to Plate Environmental Stewardship Program with the main focus to conserve our natural resources, energy, and water usage while also reducing the waste in our facilities and our fleet.
 Below are additional sustainable efforts implemented to date:

 - We upgraded our truck fleet.
 Tractors are equipped with Selective Catalytic Reduction (SCR), which is an emissions-reduction technology using Diesel Exhaust Fluid (DEF) to deliver near-zero emissions of nitrogen oxides (NOx) that contributes to acid rain, smog, and greenhouse gas levels.